cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 the filesystem.

-For example, here is the kernel stack we get trapped in trying to acquire the previously writer locked read-write semaphore when trying to do a `mkdir` on a frozen filesystem:
+For example, here is the kernel stack we get trapped in trying to acquire the writer-locked semaphore when trying to do a `mkdir` on a frozen filesystem:

     % cat /proc/21135/stack
     [<0>] percpu_rwsem_wait+0x116/0x140